 - Check for blemishes and cuts: Checking for cuts and blemishes is important as cuts give room to decay, since bacteria and mold can easily enter in such areas.
 Of course, minor ones are negligible and such potatoes can be used by cutting out the affected areas.

-- Smell them: You can tell a lot about the ripeness and health of a fruit or vegetable simply by smelling them.
+- Smell them: You can tell a lot about the ripeness of a fruit or vegetable simply by smelling them.
 Likewise, potatoes should have a faint soiled smell since they are grown under the ground.

 Also, make sure your potatoes aren’t green, wrinkled, or have dark spots and bruises on them.
 Once you have bought your potatoes, you must learn how to store them.